UWPCE-PythonCert-ClassRepos/Self_Paced-Online/students/rmart300/slicing/README.md

     """remove every other item from sequence"""

 def remove_first_and_last_four(seq):
-    """remove the first four and the last four of the sequence, return the middle"""
+    """remove the first four and the last four of the sequence, then every other"""

 def reverse_seq(seq):
     """reverse a sequence"""